JonathanM2ndoza/Nginx-Docker-Spring-Boot/README.md

 # Nginx-Docker-Spring-Boot

+Example of how to use Hexagonal Architecture, S.O.L.I.D Principles and the basic of Domain Driven Design (DDD)

 This example has a basic configuration of NGINX, Tomcat and PostgreSQL for a Testing or Development environment.
 For a production environment it is necessary to activate HTTPS / SSL security in Tomcat and NGINX.

 ## Technical Prerequisites